 Other simple rock painting patterns include chevron (zig zags), swirls, and even splatters (use a tooth brush and your finger to “spray” the rock).

 Dense stones can be heavy to hold, so make sure that you’re working on a big enough surface.

 So now that you’ve made your lovely painted rocks, what should you do with them?

-They make excellent gifts of appreciation for teachers, special ways to brighten up someone’s garden or yard, small ones can be tucked into a lunch sack, and you can always hide them at a local park for people to find.
+Personalized painted rocks is a special and thoughtful way to brighten up someone’s garden or yard.
+Plus, small ones can be tucked into a lunch sack, and you can always hide them at a local park for people to find and play a game!